backupbrew/switchbrew/Flash Filesystem.md

 | 0x20   | 0x90  | Keyblob encrypted payload                                                                                                                      |
 | 0xB0   | 0x150 | Unused, all-zero.                                                                                                                              |

-The data at 0x180000 is an array of 0x200-byte entries, with a total of 32 entries.
-Therefore, there's 32 different keyblobs are stored here.
+Starting at 0x180000 is an array of 0x200-byte entries, for a total of 32 keyblobs.
+Each one is unique compared to the others.
+They are all console unique.

-The raw data for each one is unique compared to the others.
+The 0xB0-byte keyblob is installed to the "customer data" section in BCTs (BCT+0x450).

-The 0xB0-byte keyblob is installed to the console-unique "customer data" section in BCTs(BCT+0x450), which is what gets used during system boot.
+BCT offset 0x2330/0x245C is probably the field controlling which keyblob gets used \[?\].

-Which keyblob is loaded from here during install is presumably somewhere in BCT? \<v3.0 use index0, v3.0 uses index1.
-Hence, the installed keyblob was changed with v3.0.
+With \[ [3.0.0](3.0.0.md "wikilink") + \] index 2 is used instead of

-BCT Offset 0x2330 is probably the field controlling this?(0x245C is a copy of this field?)
-There's at least 3 versions of package1: v1.0, v2.0, and v3.0, BCT was updated for all of these.
-With v1.0 and v2.0 these two fields are the same(0x1), however with v3.0 it's 0x2.
+index 1.

 #### panic